Javran/Thinking-dumps/pcph-learn/src/Ch07/NOTES.md

   another thread holds that MVar indefinitely".
 This is not a perfect approach, as it does not guarantee CPU time are shared equally among threads.
 But it works fine in practice.

+* `stdout` handle is represented by `MVar`s.
+So only one thread can have it and do opreations on it.
+  (NOTE: looking at the definition of `Handle`, you'll find they are indeed represented by MVars, so this is probably true not just for `stdout`, but also for all kinds of handlers)